-B. ACCESS TO ONLINE MATERIALS:
+B. ACCESS TO ONLINE MATERIALS

-- 1. The material you access through the School Internet system should be for class assignments or for personal research on subjects you study in a class or would otherwise research in the school library.
+- The material you access through the School Internet system should be for class assignments or for personal research on subjects you study in a class or would otherwise research in the school library.
 Use for entertainment purposes is not allowed. - 2.
 You are not allowed to use the School Internet system to access inappropriate information, which includes, but is not limited to, the following: obscene material, child pornography, material which depicts or describes in an offensive way violence, nudity, sex, death, or bodily functions, material designated as for adults only, material which promotes or advocates illegal activities, material which promotes the use of alcohol or tobacco, school cheating, or weapons, or material advocating participation in hate groups or other potentially dangerous groups. - 3.
 If you mistakenly access inappropriate information through the School Internet system, you are required to immediately report this access in the manner specified by your school.
 This will protect you against a claim you have intentionally violated this policy. - 4.
-The school has installed filtering software to attempt to prevent access to inappropriate material.
+The school has installed filtering software to attempt to prevent access to inappropriate material. - If you feel filtering software is blocking your access to an appropriate site, report this to your teacher. - b.
+You are not allowed to seek to bypass the filtering software by using a proxy site or some other technology.